lightningWhite/WeatherAndEMFSensingStation/readme.md

 HAT board to the MCP3208.
 I clipped the bare metal end of the clear wire and coiled it up so it wouldn't accidentally touch anything.
 We don't use it.
 Again, test this to make sure it works before moving on.
-* Connect the rain guage.
+* Connect the rain gauge.
 Like the others, I strung the wires from the Pi to the RJ11 breakout board through the slot.
 I positioned the RJ11 connector to sit on top of the USB ports.
 Remember to insulate the bottom of the RJ11 connector and/or the top of the USB ports.